Candy, that is beautiful. Are those lingonberries up on top?

 Give it time hun.
 That doesn't mean you don't eat healthy during the winter though- you'll pack it on hardcore if you eat crap (which is what our bodies want to do to a certain degree but not to the degree you see happening to everyone around us).

-Long Term Goal: 199lbs by Labour Day Weekend, Buy whatever cloths I want to wear.
+Long Term Goal: 166lbs (One day!), Buy whatever cloths I want to wear.

 Pain is temporary, quitting is forever- Lance Armstrong #NoExcuses